 There has been a distinct lack of water available on the trails this year, and the springs and creeks we rely on to top up our water have been drying up.
 On my last trip of the year, I carried four liters of water to have enough to last me through to a guaranteed water source, and that creek turned out to be just a trickle.

 Our gear has remained remarkably stable, with hardly any changes this year.
 I’ve given up on the titanium wood stove I bought on a whim last year.
 It has not worked as well as my Firebox Nano stove.
-I did buy a new camp light, a Black Diamond REMOJI Lantern, which replaced the Nitecore lamp I bought the previous year, which stopped working after just six months of use.
+I did buy a new camp light, a Black Diamond REMOJI Lantern, which replaced the Nitecore lamp I bought the previous year.
+The Nitecore light stopped working after just six months of use.
 I’ll not be using their products again.
 The Diamond REMOJI lantern has been working very well for me, and continues to do so.

 And that’s it gear-wise.